pingcap/community/CONTRIBUTING.md

     - Use words and expressions consistently.
     - Do not use lengthy compound words.
     - Do not abbreviate unless it is absolutely necessary.
-    - "we" can be used only when it means the code writer.
+    - "we" should be used only when it means the code writer and the reader.

 - Sentence